Showtime (Buffy the Vampire Slayer)

 "Showtime" is the eleventh episode of the seventh and final season of the television series Buffy the Vampire Slayer.
+The episode aired on January 7, 2003 on UPN.

 Plot

 A young woman gets off a bus at a bus station at night and heads to a payphone to find the number for Buffy Summers.
 Before she can find the number, she is cornered by some of the Bringers, but before they can attack, Buffy arrives and rescues the young Potential Slayer.
 Once Buffy disposes of the Bringers, Buffy welcomes the frightened woman, Rona, to Sunnydale.
-At the Summers house, Willow struggles to sleep on the floor of her room while Kennedy talks about her luxurious childhood, prompts Willow to do some magic and repeatedly attempts to get Willow to join her on the bed, making Willow uncomfortable.
+At the Summers house, Willow struggles to sleep on the floor of her room while Kennedy talks about her luxurious childhood, prompts Willow to do some magic, and repeatedly attempts to get Willow to join her on the bed, making Willow uncomfortable.

 Downstairs, Molly tells several new Slayers-in-Training about the recently killed Anabelle.
 Buffy arrives with Rona and the gang is updated on the recent activities and findings.
 The worried gang lacks answers to most of their current problems like destroying the Turok-Han and rescuing Spike from the First Evil.
 Giles suggests they seek answers from an oracle-like creature known as Beljoxa's Eye.
 Down in the cave where he is kept prisoner, Spike fantasizes about escaping his torture and being rescued by Buffy, only to return to reality where the First in Buffy's form is waiting for him.

 Giles and Anya go together to meet with a demon, named Torg, about Beljoxa's Eye.
 After some careful persuasion, Torg opens up a dimensional portal for the both of them to pass through.
 On the other side, they find themselves in a dark, windy dimension and soon come face-to-face with a caged mass of eyes, the Beljoxa's Eye, which tells them that the First Evil cannot be destroyed and that its mission exists now because of a disruption in the Slayer's line, which was in fact, caused by the Slayer.
 Anya and Giles return to their home dimension and Giles explains that the disturbance in the Slayer line was Buffy's revival from death.
 Anya realizes that the First would not be targeting them had they never resurrected Buffy.